christytan/OCI-GoldenGate/ATPD-Networking.md

 ## Introduction

 The Oracle dedicated autonomous database runs on dedicated Exadata hardware in the Oracle Cloud Infrastructure.
 That means you have your own personal slice of high performance hardware akin to running your own private cloud in a public cloud setting.
-Lets take a look at some best practices to setting up your autonomous data platform.
+In this hands-on lab we take a look at some best practices to setting up a secure autonomous data platform.
+Note that while every organization should implement their own corporate security policies, this guide aims to provide a framework for working with the autonomous data platform in the Oracle Cloud Infrastructure.
+The two key concepts dealth with here are,
+ a) Separation of duties and b) Network setup

+When configuring the dedicated infrastructure feature of Oracle Autonomous Transaction Processing, you need to ensure that your cloud users have access to use and create only the appropriate kinds of cloud resources to perform their job duties.
+Additionally, you need to ensure that only authorized personnel and applications have network access to the autonomous databases created on dedicated infrastructure.

+To institute access controls for cloud users, you define policies that grant specific groups of users specific access rights to specific kinds of resources in specific compartments.

+To institute network access controls, you create VCNs and subnets and then, using the same policy mechanism, permit only the appropriate VCN and subnet to be used when a dedicated infrastructure resource is created.
+Thus, you can ensure the proper network isolation of resources.

 ## Objectives